 Because no one wants to leave the hair salon filled with regret or, worse yet, horror, we’ve put together a little guide to help ensure that your color appointments always go according to plan.
-And who better to consult than Lorri Goddard of Goddard + Bragg salon, the colorist who took Kim K from raven to platinum in just one sitting?
-Keep scrolling to read the seven rules of getting your hair colored, and never regret a coloring appointment again!
+And who better to consult than Lorri Goddard of Loft 647 salon, whose clients include Reese Witherspoon, Kim Kardashian West, and Jennifer Lawrence.
+Keep scrolling to read the five rules of getting your hair colored.
+You'll never regret a coloring appointment again.

 What do you think—do you agree with these hair color rules?
 Any more you would add?
 Sound off below!